MingyuKim87/MingyuKim87.github.io/index.md

 ## About me

-I’m an Assistant Professor in the Department of Artificial Intelligence at Kookmin University.
-Previously, I was a CIFAR AI Safety postdoctoral fellow and a postdoctoral research fellow in the Department of Computer Science at University of British Columbia (UBC).
-I received an Ph.D. in Artificial Intelligence from KAIST under the supervision of Prof. [Se-Young Yun][seyoung-yun].
-Prior to beginning of my PhD course, I worked as a research engineer at Samsung Heavy Industires.
-I recieved an M.S. in Ocean system engieerning from KAIST under the supervision of Prof. [Hyun Chung][hyun-chung] and B.S in Industrial engineering at Konkuk University.
-My research interests focus on safe AI, generative models, probabilistic models, generalization, few-shot learning, meta-learning, Bayesian models, and variational inference.
+I am an Assistant Professor in the Department of Artificial Intelligence at Kookmin University, where I lead the [Probabilistic Machine Learning Lab (PML)][pml].
+Previously, I was a CIFAR AI Safety Postdoctoral Fellow and a postdoctoral research fellow in the Department of Computer Science at the University of British Columbia (UBC).
+I received my Ph.D. in Artificial Intelligence from KAIST under the supervision of Prof. [Se-Young Yun][seyoung-yun].
+Before starting my Ph.D., I worked as a research engineer at Samsung Heavy Industries.
+I also received an M.S. in Ocean Systems Engineering from KAIST under the supervision of Prof. [Hyun Chung][hyun-chung], and a B.S. in Industrial Engineering from Konkuk University.
+My research interests include safe AI, generative models, probabilistic machine learning, generalization, few-shot learning, meta-learning, Bayesian models, and variational inference.
 Here is my [CV].

 ## Contact